bmpbos/arepa/README.rst

 	#Saccharomyces cerevisiae
 	#Pseudomonas aeruginosa

-will only fetch E. coli data, and nothing else.
+will only fetch Homo sapiens data, and nothing else.

 Gene ID
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~